AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-patching.md

 * [Install the latest Azure PowerShell commands](https://docs.microsoft.com/powershell/azureps-cmdlets-docs) if you plan to configure Automated Patching with PowerShell.

-> [AZURE.NOTE]
+> [!NOTE]
 > Automated Patching relies on the SQL Server IaaS Agent Extension.
 Current SQL virtual machine gallery images add this extension by default.
-For more information, see [SQL Server IaaS Agent Extension](/documentation/articles/virtual-machines-windows-sql-server-agent-extension/).
+For more information, see [SQL Server IaaS Agent Extension](./virtual-machines-windows-sql-server-agent-extension.md).
 >
 >